Physiotherapists understand the shoulder and more importantly - how to get it better! The shoulder can hurt for many reasons.

 Lots of people can have tears and it may not be an issue, where others can have a small tear and be in agony.
 It really depends on the sensitivity of the nervous system.
 However, making a distinction between 'cuff tears', 'bursitis', 'tendonitis' and an 'impingement' is difficult.
 Even if there is weakness unless the arm is profoundly weak it can be difficult.
 In cases of ‘impingement’ the tendon or structures around the tendon are thought to be ‘sensitised’ (bursa, ligament, bone) with movement of these structures causing pain on reaching a certain point of load or when the tendon/strutures are compressed.
-We tend to call 'tendonitis' or Tendinopathy. 'itis' is less preferred in current day thinking as tendons seldom inflame and thus the latin word for suffering (opathy) is more appropriate.
+We tend to call 'tendonitis' - Tendinopathy because it is preferred in current day thinking as tendon pain may not be soley becaue of inflamation and thus the latin word for suffering (opathy) is more appropriate.

 There is growing evidence that tendons becomes de-conditioned and are therefore intolerant to loading.
 Small and repeated loading may injure the tendon causing movements to becomes painful, the arm gets less use, become less conditioned and less able to cope with load.
 Tendons are constructed from tenocytes and with de-conditioning and pain there may be reduction in continuity of the cells.